FTC disclaimer. This post contains affiliate links, and I will be compensated if you purchase through one of my links.

-Do you know that more than 200 million people globally suffer from some form of depression and mood-related problems?
+Do you know that more than 200 million people globally suffer from depression and mood-related problems?

-It is vague and superficial to term it as a brain or genetically derived disorder or illness.
+It is vague and superficial to term it a brain or genetically derived disorder or illness.

 It is a psychological problem; the issue doesn’t lie in the brain chemicals but in our minds.

 We can be completely healthy, body-wise, and our neurological report will validate no brain inflammation, yet we can have a depressed psyche.

 What causes Depression?

-Depression is an unexplainable inner feeling of emptiness and sadness of a discontented life.
-It simply won’t go away no matter how much material wealth, relationship goals, and social respect we keep accumulating.
+Depression is an unexplainable inner feeling of emptiness and sadness of a dissatisfied life.
+It won’t go away no matter how much material wealth, relationship goals, and social respect we keep accumulating.

-Depression happens because society and family always emphasize looking outside at the world and working hard to be successful but fail terribly to educate on the importance of self-awareness and how to tackle the restless mind.
+Depression happens because society and family always emphasize looking outside the world and working hard to succeed but fail terribly to educate on the importance of self-awareness and tackling the restless mind.

 Deep depression is a state of extreme lovelessness towards oneself and life, and the feeling deteriorates with time.

-You may keep hopping from one relationship to another, more cars, more travel, more money, more houses, more development, fame, etc. Yet, the inner thirst for peace and relaxation remains unavailable in one’s life.
+You may keep hopping from one relationship to another, more cars, travel, money, houses, development, fame, etc. Yet, the inner thirst for peace and relaxation remains unquenched in one’s life.

 How to eradicate depression forever from our lives?

 Once we understand the depressor (the mind of You and Me that feel depressed), overcoming depression is possible.

 But sadly, every psychiatrist and mental health professional sees it more as a brain issue and prescribes anti-depressant pills or psychic drugs to treat the brain cells.

 Our minds need an understanding of its restlessness, not drugs, to cure this mental issue.

-The drugs or pills will only further harm our ability to think clearly and further weaken the brain cells.
+The drugs or pills will only further harm our ability to think clearly and weaken brain cells.

-If you are fighting depression currently or know of somebody dealing with clinical depression, the best option is to understand the working of our strange minds and what it wants in actuality.
+Suppose you are fighting depression currently or know of somebody dealing with clinical depression.
+In that case, the best option is to understand the working of our strange minds and what it wants in actuality.